jerrymarino/iCompleteMe/README.md

 wasn't possible to achieve ideal behavior under the conventions of [YCM][];
 [iCM][] spawned.

-Instead of shoehornning Swift into completion behaviors that work OK for other languges, [iCompleteMe][] implements behaviors which are ideal for Swift.
+Instead of shoehorning Swift into completion behaviors that work OK for other languages, [iCompleteMe][] implements behaviors which are ideal for Swift.

 Additionally, [iCompleteMe][]'s core subsystems only work with Swift.
-Because of this, the codebase has a significantly smaller footprint, Which makes it easier to install, easier to reason about, and more stable on the CI ( in theory ).
+The codebase has a significantly smaller footprint, which makes it easier to install, easier to reason about, and more stable on the CI ( in theory ).

 The name [iCompleteMe][] is a statement about developing a system that considers ideal behaviors for an *individual* language and a tribute to